-Why read this? : We share some of the frustrations you face when running a workshop.
-Learn what people say and do that makes workshops so annoying.
+Why read this? : We look at some of the frustrations of running a workshop.
+Learn what grinds people the most in these sessions.
 We share how to get the basics like purpose, attendees and dynamics right so you avoid these workshop woes.
 Read this to learn better ways of running a workshop.

 At the end of day one of a two day workshop, and as usual at this point, already tired from the need to be constantly ‘on’ all day …